e3rd/zim-plugin-googletasks/README.md

 ```

 ## How the propagation works?
 When importing, the task will preserve it's Google-ID in a small link.
-If you complete the checkbox of zim-task, the plugin searches for this link and mark the task completed on server.
+If you complete the checkbox of zim-task, the plugin searches for this link and marks the task completed on server.

 ## One image for hundred words
 ![Demonstration](example.png?raw=true)